 Finally, the sight regulation on the 3-inch Kimber K6s could be better.
 The K6’s sights seem to be regulated for standard pressure .38 Special.
 I was thrilled to note that my first few cylinders of Geco .38 ammo were dead on.
 As soon as I loaded up some +Ps my excitement began to droop, along with the placement of the shots.
 I wish Kimber had considered this and regulated the sights for carry ammo.
 I imagine most users will carry .38 Special +P ammo, and a few (like me) will carry light .357s.
 Fortunately for me I am somewhat accustomed to this phenomenon and am used to aiming an inch or two high, a habit I had to work to break when transitioning to the M&P.

 After becoming acquainted with the 3-inch Kimber K6s, I pseudo-tested three loads for accuracy.
 This test was not a bench-rest exercise.
 I loaded six rounds of each, ran my targets out to 10 yards, and recorded the first group captured with each load.
 This was not a slow-fire exercise, but rather a pretty vigorous test of three potential carry candidates.

 The first load fired was the new SuperVel .38 +P Super Snub.
-This load launches a 90-grain JHP at a blistering 1300 FPS from a 2″ barrel (unfortunately I was unable to chronograph it through the Kimber).
+This load launches a 90-grain JHP at a blistering 1300 FPS from a 2″ barrel, and at a verified 1,350 FPS through the Kimber’s longer tube.
 This load was at once the loudest and lightest recoiling of the bunch.
 Due to the higher velocity of this ammunition, it grouped somewhat low, with with the widest lateral dispersion of the three tested.